 While applying for apprenticeships, it’s also important to remember that employers are looking for tenacity and reliability with their employees.
 Those who can be punctual, solve problems, show concentration, honesty, loyalty and decent communication skills are often the ones who land more permanent positions in the future.

-How to seek out an apprenticeship
+How to seek out an apprenticeship in Australia

 With all higher forms of education, apprenticeships often require certain prerequisites to be fulfilled before an apprentice can commence training.